NethServer/nethsecurity/packages/ns-api/README.md

 }
 ```

-### traffic-interface
+### interface-traffic

-Return an array of point describing the network traffic in the last hour:
+Return an array of points describing the network traffic in the last hour:
 ```
 api-cli ns.dashboard interface-traffic --data  '{"interface": "eth0"}'
 ```